 Variations and Add-ins:

 You could also “bake” this cookie in the microwave!
-Put it in for about 2 minutes in a microwave save bowl or mug.
+Put it in for 1 minute in a microwave safe bowl or mug.
 Check if it’s cooked through as you like it.
-If you prefer a gooey center, 2 minutes is probably good!
+If you prefer a gooey center, 1 minute is probably good!

 Another option is to use your toaster oven!
 Set it to 300 and bake for 20 minutes.
 If it’s not cooked through, raise it up to 350 and add another 5-7 minutes.
 Turns out amazing!